 If you’ve got a large plot of land to manage, a dedicated lawn edger is highly recommended.
 And if you’re creating new borders in your landscaping, nothing quite compares to a great edger.

 However, several alternatives exist for people who are looking to save money while still maintaining neat edges.

 How much does a good lawn edger cost?
 A high-quality manual edger will probably cost you around $30.
 There are cheaper models, but in the “dirt cheap” price bracket, we’d be concerned about quality.

 You don't have to spend a fortune to get a top electric lawn edger, either.
 Somewhere between $80 to $120 should cover it.

 The best gas-powered edgers vary in price enormously.
 Mid-range machines cost between $250 and $300.
-The very best edgers — professional machines — will cost you twice that, and it's not difficult to spend $1,000 or more.
+The very best edgers are professional machines that will cost you twice that, and it's not difficult to spend $1,000 or more.

 Lawn edgers are sharp tools.
 As such, they should be stored and handled with utmost care.
-We spoke to Luke, our landscaping consultant, for some safety advice:
+We spoke to our landscaping consultants for some safety advice.

 BestReviews wants to be better.
 Please take our 3-minute survey,